Indru Poi Naalai Vaa

 The film was released on 27 March 1981.
-It was officially remade in Telugu as Kokkaroko, and unofficially in Tamil as Kanna Laddu Thinna Aasaiya in 2013.
+It was officially remade in Telugu as Kokkaroko (1993) and unofficially in Tamil as Kanna Laddu Thinna Aasaiya (2013).

 Plot

 Pazhanisamy, Venkat and Rajendran are three friends who ogle girls.
 An innocent girl Jaya and her family shifts to the house opposite Pazhanisamy's.
 The trio ogle Jaya from Pazhanisamy's house window.
 When Venkat and Rajendran go out, Pazhanisamy selfishly locks the house and spends all day smoking and watching Jaya's house.
 Venkat and Rajendran catch Pazhanisamy's selfish act and 3 of them challenge to win Jaya's love.
 The next day, Pazhanisamy notices Puppy, a toddler in Jaya's house, near the road.
 He carries her and lies to her mother and Jaya he saved her from an oncoming lorry.
 The mother and Jaya thank Pazhanisamy for his kindness and Pazhanisamy voluntarily takes care of Puppy.
 He starts to help out Puppy's mother in household chores to impress Jaya.